In the

 Along the banks of the Gila,

-Ishkiin a boy, and a dreamer;
+Ishkiin a boy, and

 Dreams night and day of taking flight.